-Unlike a secured loan, where you will receive lower interest rates and fees if you use your car or home as security for the loan, with an unsecured loan no security is required.
-This means your assets won't be in the direct firing line of the provider if you can't repay the loan but the catch is you'll pay higher rates and fees.
+Unlike a secured loan, where you may receive lower interest rates and fees if you use your car or home as collateral for the loan, no security is required to take out an unsecured personal loan.
+This means you can still borrow money even if you don't have a car or property to use as an asset, plus your assets won't be in the direct firing line of the provider if you can't repay the loan.
+The catch is you may pay higher rates and fees.
 And keep in mind, you are not entirely scot free if you can't repay an unsecured loan, as the lender can still take you to court to recover their loss if you default on the loan.

 If you're smart about it and pay your repayments in full each month, an unsecured loan is a great way for you to build up a good credit history, which will mean when it comes time for you to borrow a larger amount for things like a home, it will be much easier for you to be approved for a home loan.